Table of Contents

 Age - the VD-HBCS Program is open to veterans of any age.

 Disabilities / Health Requirements - Veterans are eligible provided they require “nursing home level care”.
 However, there are multiple factors and exceptions associated with this requirement.
 Typically, individuals requiring assistance with 3 or more activities of daily living are eligible.
 These restrictions are less rigid for those veterans over 75 years of age, or who are clinically depressed, or receiving hospice care or live alone.
+A diagnosis of Alzheimer’s alone does not make an individual eligible, but the care requirements of most individuals with moderate to advanced Alzheimer’s will make them eligible.

 Marital Status - a veteran’s marital or family status does not make them ineligible for participation in this program.
 However, individuals that live alone may experience less rigid requirements.